szczepanskimichal/myapp/README.md

 npm run dev
 The application will be available at http://localhost:3000.

+Additionally, a separate repository has been created for the database, which I developed to complement this e-commerce application.
+The database handles all aspects of data management, including product details, user information, orders, categories, and more.
+It is structured using MongoDB with Mongoose models to ensure efficient data storage and retrieval.
+This external repository manages the back-end data architecture, providing seamless integration with the main web app.

+This separation of concerns between the front-end (this repository) and the back-end (database repository) enhances modularity, making the project easier to manage, scale, and maintain.

 Future Improvements
 User Reviews: Allow users to leave reviews and ratings for products.
 AI-based Recommendations: Implement machine learning to suggest products.